 In this study, a nonlinear optimization procedure is used to estimate the thermodynamic parameters that would be required for an analyte to exhibit the retention times observed in a series of temperature-programmed separations.
-Here we combined the previously used time summation model with the Nelder-Mead simplex algorithm [].
+Here we combined the previously used time summation model with the Nelder-Mead simplex algorithm [31].
 However, any other optimization technique such as genetic algorithms, particle swarm optimization, or Quasi-Newton techniques could in principle be used to minimize the error values of the predicted retention times.
 The Nelder-Mead simplex was chosen because it is simple, fast, and has high reproducibility.
-The simplex starts with four vertices as there are three thermodynamic parameters and then it sequentially moves through the experimental domain by a reflection, an expansion, or a contraction [].
+The simplex starts with four vertices as there are three thermodynamic parameters and then it sequentially moves through the experimental domain by a reflection, an expansion, or a contraction [32].

 Using the absolute retention times for the analyte of interest across a series of temperature-programmed separations, thermodynamic estimates for ΔH(T0), ΔS(T0), and ΔCP are obtainable.
-To help ensure the accuracy and robustness of the approach, data from four temperature ramps are used in a leave-one-out methodology.
+To help ensure the accuracy and robustness of the approach, data from four temperature ramps are used with a leave-one-out optimization strategy.
 For each analyte, the algorithm uses an initial guess for each of ΔH(T0), ΔS(T0), and ΔCP to build the model under three temperature ramps and then proceeds to predict the retention time of the forth temperature ramp.
 The Nelder-Mead simplex algorithm proceeds to minimize the difference between the actual and predicted retention times for each temperature ramp by changing each of the three thermodynamic estimates.
 A sum of squares was used to test the fitness of the algorithm.
 In order to increase the likelihood of finding the optimal solution, the procedure was repeated 10 times with new random guesses of ΔH(T0), ΔS(T0), and ΔCP (within some broad constraints) for each iteration.
-Once the algorithm has reached its optimal solution, the values of the thermodynamic parameters can be used in the traditional time summation model to make predictions in both 1D and GC×GC modes.
+Once the algorithm reaches its optimal solution, the values of the thermodynamic parameters can be used in the traditional time summation model to make predictions in both 1D and GC×GC modes.

 2. Experimental